phpinto/c-programs/README.md

-# C/C++ Programs
+# C Programs
-Collection of exercises and projects in C and C++ programming languages.
+Collection of exercises in the C programming languages.